About this listing

 Please note: We are a TRUE Bed and Breakfast!
 Not just a room inside a house.

-The $25 entrance pass (not included) is good for the whole week...so think about staying more than one night.
+The $30 GCNP entrance pass, separate purchase at gate, is good for the whole week so, consider staying more than a night.
 The park pass is also good for the North Rim too.
-That being said...

 HAPPY HAPPY JOY JOY is a European styled B&B and the CLOSEST B&B to the GRAND CANYONS SOUTH RIM!
 We're only 20 minutes away from the GCNP entrance gates!
-All stays, over $159, include breakfast (See below for specifics.)
+Stays over $159 include breakfast.
+(See below for specifics.)
 We have 20 acres of peace, quiet and serenity with super-easy and DIRECT ACCESS on/off AZ HWY 64 (to Grand Canyon) with free parking right out in front!

 A water feature out back draws elk, deer, pronghorn sheep (aka antelope), various raptors, songbirds, hummingbirds, bunnies, coyotes and native wildlife too various to mention.
 We are a Certified Wildlife Habitat with the National Wildlife Federation.